November 27

 November 14

 a.
-Brussels Nord: giant buildings that feel as if they’ve been made on a computer and dropped from the sky.
+Brussels Nord: giant buildings made on a computer and dropped from the sky.
 Just rectangles of glass reaching up and a woman in a pink dressing gown stood below.

 b.
 “We do not “come into” this world; we come out of it, as leaves from a tree” – Alan Watts